-Semester: I B.Tech Lab: Communication & Soft Skills Total Practical Periods: 30 Branch: All Streams of Engineering Code: BT 109 Total Credits: 01
+Semester: I B.Tech All Streams of Engineering Lab: Communication & Soft Skills Total Practical Periods: 30 Branch:

 LIST OF TASKS:

 1. Listening comprehension - Achieving ability to comprehend material delivered at relatively fast speed; comprehending spoken material in Standard Indian English, British English, and American English; intelligent listening in situations such as interview in which one is a candidate.